 Moreover, these new jobs will be better jobs and much more suited for the unique creative and cognitive skills of the human brain.

-The McKinsey Global Institute estimates in its December 2017 reports that by 2030, automation will drive between 75 and 375 million people to reskill themselves and switch occupations.
+McKinsey Global Institute estimates that by 2030, automation will drive between 75 and 375 million people to reskill themselves and switch occupations.
 So, what will these new occupations be, and how can you prepare for them?
 That is the question.

 Businesses will still need humans for tasks that require applying specialized expertise, interacting with or managing people, and unpredictable physical effort.
 But there is already a need for employees skilled in RPA in many businesses today, such as robotics, automation management, analytics, AI, cloud services, cyber security, and more.